xzb777/RepoGen/README.md

-# projectGeneration
+# RepoGen
-Welcome to ProjectGeneration, an innovative attempt for automating project generation task and this repository is a work in progress.
+Welcome to RepoGen, an innovative exploration focused on automating the repository generation process.
+This repository is a work in progress, continuously evolving and being refined to push the boundaries of code generation in real-world software engineering.